SecretX33/AutomaticWeaponRemoval/README.md

 /awr spec - See what class and spec you are

+/awr rw/removeweapon - Simulate what addon will do when Lady controls you

 ## Download

 You can download the lastest version by [clicking here](https://github.com/SecretX33/AutomaticWeaponRemoval/releases/latest/download/AutomaticWeaponRemoval.zip).